Columella (bone): Homology in mammals

-Within mammals and other synapsids the columella has evolved into the stapes, a homologous bone within the newly evolved inner ear.
+Within mammals and other synapsids the columella has evolved into the stapes, a homologous bone within the newly evolved middle ear.
 As the tympanic cavity evolved to reduce in size, the columella shortened in length.
 The stirrup-shaped articular processes of the columella inspired a new name for this auditory ossicle, the stapes.
 The auditory ossicles continue to function in conducting transmitting sound through the auditory pathway; however, they have lost their function in conducting low frequency ground vibrations.

-Later-arising reptiles with columella likely evolved stronger limbs and a more crawling posture, which removed the body from the ground and prevented the transmission of ground-conducted sounds.
+Later-arising reptiles with columellae likely evolved stronger limbs and a more crawling posture, which removed the body from the ground and prevented the transmission of ground-conducted sounds.
 The skin over the ear evolved into the eardrum, which allowed for the detection of high-frequency airborne vibrations.
 In mammals, the newly specialized ossicles function to transduce and amplify these vibrations along the auditory pathway.

 Artificial columella

-In humans, artificially made columella may be produced as autografts from cortical bone.
+In humans, artificially made columellae may be produced as autografts from cortical bone.
 These prostheses are used as replacements for the stapes in ear surgery to correct for hearing problems (such as cholesteatoma or re-perforation).